gcapdivila/qa-portfolio/README.md

 # QA Automation Portfolio – Gilles Capdivila

-Welcome to my **Quality Assurance & Test Automation portfolio**.

-This repository gathers selected projects illustrating my work as a
-**Senior QA Manager / QA Automation Lead**, with a strong focus on:

-- test automation architecture
-- maintainability and readability
-- quality engineering practices beyond “just testing”
+This repository showcases my approach to **Quality Engineering** through a live QA Playground and a set of focused automation examples.

-The goal of this portfolio is not to showcase as many tools as possible, but to demonstrate **how I design, structure, and reason about quality at scale**.
+The primary goal of this portfolio is to give recruiters a **clear and concrete view** of how I design tests, structure automation frameworks, and reason about quality in real-world scenarios.

 ---